scm-manager/scm-manager/docs/en/administration/scm-server.md

 ---

 SCM-Manager can be configured in several ways.
 We recommend using `config.yml` to have most of the settings in one place.
 However, if required, each option in this configuration can also be set via environment variables.
 See the relevant topics below for more information.

 ## Change log level

 The log level can be configured in the `config.yml`.
-You may either change the root log level to change the log level globally for all loggers.
+You can change the root log level to change the log level globally for all loggers.
 Also, new specific logger can be added to control logging in a fine-grained style.
+We provide two types of log appender.
+`fileAppender` which writes the logging output to a defined log file and the `consoleAppender` which simply prints everything to your (bash/shell) console.
+Depending on which platform your scm-server is running, we already configured the recommended logging settings.

 #### Example